"The fifth [type of behaviour] ... consists of effecting transactions or orders to trade

 which employ fictitious devices or any other form of deception or contrivance."

-taking advantage of occasional or regular access to the traditional or electronic media by voicing an opinion about a qualifying investment (or indirectly about its issuer ) while having previously taken positions on that qualifying investment and profiting subsequently from the impact of the opinions voiced on the price of that instrument, without having simultaneously disclosed that conflict of interest to the public in a proper and effective way;
+taking advantage of occasional or regular access to the traditional or electronic media by voicing an opinion about a qualifying investment (or indirectly about its issuer, if applicable)2 while having previously taken positions on, or submitted bids in relation to,2 that qualifying investment and profiting subsequently from the impact of the opinions voiced on the price of that instrument, without having simultaneously disclosed that conflict of interest to the public in a proper and effective way;

 [Note: Article 1.2 Market Abuse Directive]